cubed-dev/cubed/README.md

 **_Note: this is a proof-of-concept, and many things are incomplete or don't work._**

-## Fixed-memory serverless distributed N-dimensional array processing
+## Bounded-memory serverless distributed N-dimensional array processing

-Cubed is a distributed N-dimensional array library implemented in Python using fixed-memory serverless processing and Zarr for storage.
+Cubed is a distributed N-dimensional array library implemented in Python using bounded-memory serverless processing and Zarr for storage.

 - Implements the [Python Array API standard](https://data-apis.org/array-api/latest/) (see [coverage status](./api_status.md))
 - Guaranteed maximum memory usage for standard array functions